-- 17.1.
-Transport to and from the closest international airport to be provided free of charge to all players and officials staying at the official accommodation - 17.2.
-Transport to be provided from the official accommodation venues to the practise and tournament venues for players and officials free of charge. - 17.3.
-The frequency of the transport being provided to be advised in the prospectus and again at the Managers Meeting - 17.4.
-As per BOC regulations: - Future and International Series Tournaments the minimum requirement is to provide transport to arrive at the venue at least 60 minutes prior to the start of the first match of the day/session, a return trip in the middle of the session and return transport at the conclusion of the session. - International Challenge Tournaments as for Future and International Series Tournaments with additional frequency to ensure at least one return trip every 3 hours - Transport to be provided for the Referees (ideally separate to the players) to arrive at the venue no later than 60 minutes prior the start of play and return when they have completed all their duties at the end of play
+- 17.3.
+Transport to be provided from the official accommodation to the practice and tournament venues for players and officials free of charge. - 17.4.
+The frequency of the transport being provided to be advised in the prospectus and again at the Team Managers Meeting - 17.5.
+As per BOC regulations: - Future and International Series Tournaments the minimum requirement is to provide transport to arrive at the venue at least 60 minutes prior to the start of the first match of the day/session, a return trip in the middle of the session and return transport at the conclusion of the session. - International Challenge Tournaments as for Future and International Series Tournaments with additional frequency to ensure a minimum of one return trip every 3 hours (ideally there will be a greater frequency) - Transport to be provided for the Referees and Umpires (ideally separate to the players) to arrive at the venue no later than 60 minutes prior the start of play and return when they have completed all their duties at the end of play.
+Note the Referees may request an earlier arrival time than 60 minutes prior to the start of the session - 17.6.
+The HO to ensure there are sufficient vehicles available and ensure that there is sufficient room for luggage when transporting to and from the airport - 17.7.
+There should be one person in charge of transport who players/managers can contact - 17.8.
+It is highly recommended that the HO does not put on "special trips" outside of their published schedule - 17.9.
+There should at all times be a vehicle available to transport people for any urgent matters which arise - 17.10.
+Pick-up and drop-off points should be publicised and sign-posted - 17.11.
+A process should be put in place to confirm departure times and pick-up arrangements allow plenty of time to get people to the airport. - 17.12.
+If there is an issue with transport, ie. traffic jam etc and the transport will be delayed in picking up the players or arriving at the venue, the HO to have a process in place to ensure people are advised of this, including the Referee's - 17.13.
+The HO to ensure: - All drivers know the routes - Drivers are aware that play may run later than the scheduled time and they may need to work longer than planned - Drivers are contactable at all times, and they have the details of the transport co-ordinator to report any incidents, including delays, as soon as possible - A process to be put in place for refuelling of vehicles, parking costs and what to do in case of an incident

-- 17.5.
-The HO to ensure there are sufficient vehicles available and ensure that there is sufficient room for luggage when transporting to and from the airport - 17.6.
-There should be one person in charge of transport who players/manager can contact - 17.7.
-It is highly recommended that the HO does not put on "special trips" outside of their published schedule - 17.8.
-There should at all times be a vehicle available to transport the Referees and for any other urgent matters which arise - 17.9.
-Pick-up and drop-off points should be publicised and sign-posted - 17.10.
-A process should be put in place to confirm departure times and pick-up arrangements allow plenty of time to get people to the airport. - 17.11.
-The HO to ensure: - All drivers know the routes - Drivers are aware that play may run later than the scheduled time and they may need to work longer than planned - Drivers are contactable at all times, and they have the details of the transport co-ordinator to report any incidents, including delays, as soon as possible - A process to be put in place for refuelling of vehicles, parking costs and what to do in case of an incident - Drivers should be made aware of what the insurance arrangements are - The transport co-ordinator should know at all times, where each vehicle is (or where it is travelling to and from) and who the driver is
+- Drivers should be made aware of what the insurance arrangements are - The transport co-ordinator should know at all times, where each vehicle is (or where it is travelling to and from) and who the driver is

-18. Practise
+18. Practice